 While I was cavorting in Plano last week, the Court issued General Order 17-24, which is the annual revisions to the local rules.
 Public commentary regarding the local rule amendments is being accepted through Thursday, November 30 , 2017.
 Comments should be sent to

 U.S. District Clerk David O’Toole

 William Steger U.S. Courthouse, Room 106

 The rule amendments will be effective December 1, 2017 unless otherwise noted in the general order (so as to coincide with the FRCP amendments).

 The two that will be of the most interest to practitioners will be those changing (1) the procedures for filing under seal; and (2) the procedures for summary judgment briefing, but there are a few others that deserve brief mention.

 Yesterday a Tyler jury in Judge Robert W. Schroeder III’s court returned a verdict in Network1 v.
 HP finding that the asserted claims were not infringed, and were invalid.
-I don’t have a copy of the verdict yet, but will add it when I get it.

 Last week a Marshall jury in Judge Rodney Gilstrap’s court returned a verdict in favor of the defendant in a patent case involving four claims from three patents.

 I’m still a day away from finishing the ILT IP conference in Plano, but already looking forward to Wednesday and Thursday of this week in NYC where I’ll be celebrating my 21st anniversary while participating in a panel Ethics in Patent Litigation – Jury Research, Including Use of Social Media at PLI’s 2017 Patent Litigation program.